.NET architectural components

-The .NET Standard is also a build target.
-You can currently target .NET Standard 1.0-2.0.
-If your code targets a version of the .NET Standard, it is guaranteed to run on any .NET runtime which implements that version.
+The .NET Standard is also a target framework.
+If your code targets a version of the .NET Standard, it can run on any .NET implementation which supports that version of the .NET Standard.

 To learn more about the .NET Standard and how to target it, see the .NET Standard topic.

-There are 3 primary .NET runtimes which Microsoft actively develops and maintains: .NET Core, .NET Framework, and Mono for Xamarin.
+There are four primary .NET implementations that Microsoft actively develops and maintains: .NET Core, .NET Framework, Mono, and UWP.

-To learn more about .NET Core, see the .NET Core Guide.
+To learn more about .NET Core, see the .NET Core Guide and Choosing between .NET Core and .NET Framework for server apps.

-.NET Framework is the historical .NET runtime that has existed since 2002.
-It is the same .NET Framework existing .NET developers have always used.
-It implements the .NET Standard, which means that any code that targets the .NET Standard can run on the .NET Framework.
-It contains additional Windows-specific APIs, such as APIs for Windows desktop development with Windows Forms and WPF. .NET Framework is optimized for building Windows desktop applications.
+The.NET Framework is the original .NET implementation that has existed since 2002.
+It's the same .NET Framework that existing .NET developers have always used.
+Versions 4.5 and later implement the .NET Standard, so code that targets the .NET Standard can run on those versions of the .NET Framework.
+It contains additional Windows-specific APIs, such as APIs for Windows desktop development with Windows Forms and WPF.
+The .NET Framework is optimized for building Windows desktop applications.

 To learn more about the .NET Framework, see the .NET Framework Guide.